streamr-dev/streamr-client-java/README.md

 ```
 see also `DataUnion.createWithdrawRequest`, which creates the withdrawl request that the above code signs.
 The above method creates and signs the request, but the signature can be created by withdrawer separately.

-Here's an example how to get a member's withdrawable token balance (in "wei", where 1 DATA = 10^18 wei)
+Here's an example on how to get a member's withdrawable token balance (in "wei", where 1 DATA = 10^18 wei)

 ```java
 BigInteger withdrawable = dataUnion.getEarnings(member);